2013–14 South-West Indian Ocean cyclone season: Intense Tropical Cyclone Colin

 A tropical low in the Australian region basin formed on January 6, which was about 450 km east-northeast of Christmas Island.
 Over the next days the system moved rapidly westwards and entered the Southwest Indian Ocean during the morning of January 9.
 Despite being under significant wind shear, the system managed to organize a low level eye which was detectable in microwave imagery.
 As a result, the storm was upgraded to moderate tropical storm strength and named Colin the next day.
-On January 11 shear let up, allowing Colin favorable conditions for strengthening.
+On January 11 shear let up, allowing Colin favourable conditions for strengthening.
 Tracking southwest, Colin rapidly intensified much faster than initial predictions expected into an intense tropical cyclone during the succeeding 24 hours.
-Six hours later on January 12 Colin had reached its peak intensity of 185 km/h (115 mph).
+Six hours later on January 12, Colin had reached its peak intensity of 185 km/h (115 mph).
 Just like cyclones Amara and Bruce, Colin had undergone rapid deepening.
 But by January 13, Colin's eyewall had become severely eroded and the system was downgraded to a severe tropical storm.
 As it tracked further into cooler waters, the storm weakened to tropical storm strength early on January 14 and made a turn to the southeast.
-Environmental conditions continued to become unfavorable and the storm transitioned into an extratropical cyclone on January 15.
+Environmental conditions continued to become unfavourable and the storm transitioned into an extratropical cyclone on January 15.